 The sun was lowering behind the mountains, and we began to feel sleepy beside the warm fire.
 It was hard to leave the impressive great room of the Tamarack Lodge with its high timbered ceilings and warm cedar decor, but the time had come to bundle up and make our way home.
 We had the most spectacular ride down, soaring down the snowy, curvy road.
 My friends, who had mastered the incline technique, took a few falls to get their downhill bearings and trust their ability while they cruised down the slope, but after a few minutes, we were all cruising down and having an incredible time.

 By the end of the trail, we were all laughing, smiling, and dusted with snow, with full bellies and burning legs.
 This is one Fernie adventure that is suitable for all types of active people, from those new to cross-country skiing to seasoned veterans; and will become one of my annual winter experiences.

 Lunch at Island Lake Lodge must be booked 24 hours in advance.
 Island Lake Lodge also offers a snowcat ride & lunch package to enjoy their winter wonderland — save the burning thighs and ride up to the lodge in the comfort of a heated snowcat, then enjoy the gourmet lunch before returning.
-Snowshoe and cross-country ski rentals are available so you snowshoe hike or the lakeside trails directly from the lodge; spa treatments are available by reservation at the Island Lake Spa.
+Snowshoe rentals are available for $20 so you snowshoe hike or the lakeside trails directly from the lodge; spa treatments are available by reservation at the Island Lake Spa.

-Trails are free for nordic skiing and snowshoeing at Island Lake.
+Trails are free for nordic skiing and snowshoeing at Island Lake Lodge.